Circle of Friends

-Aurélie Domisse is a research associate at the Global Public Policy Institute (GPPi) in Berlin.
-She supports the institute’s peace and security team and contributes to PeaceLab2016.
+Aurélie Domisse was a research associate at the Global Public Policy Institute (GPPi) in Berlin.
+She supported the institute’s peace and security team and contributed to PeaceLab2016.
 Her research interests include international organizations and critical security studies with a focus on counterterrorism.

 Aurélie holds a dual master’s degree in political science and international security from the Free University in Berlin and Sciences Po.
 She completed her undergraduate degree at Sciences Po and Oxford University.
 Her studies were supported by scholarships from the German National Academic Foundation and the German Academic Exchange Service (DAAD).